th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 ### The broadcast layer

-A broadcast layer is a collection of interconnected flooding elements.
-The nodes can have either, both or neither of the sender and receiver role.
+A broadcast layer is a collection of interconnected nodes that house flooding elements.
+The node can have either, both or neither of the sender and receiver role.
 A broadcast layer provides a best-effort broadcast packet service from sender nodes to all (receiver) nodes in the layer.

 {{<figure width="70%" src="/docs/concepts/broadcast_layer.png">}}